mhira-project/mhira-docker/README.md

 ### Docker

-Installation instruction can be found [here](https://docs.docker.com/get-docker/)
+* Docker installation instruction can be found [here](https://docs.docker.com/get-docker/)

-Consider following the post-installation steps e.g. add your user to a docker group.
+* Consider following the post-installation steps e.g. add your user to a docker group.

 ### Docker-compose

-For Windows and Mac this is installed along with docker.
+* For Windows and Mac this is installed along with docker.
 For Linux, installation instructions can be found [here](https://docs.docker.com/compose/install/)

 ## Installation